×

 7. Artichokes

 Who loves artichokes to begin with?
-Having a very distinct flavour and texture that can be difficult to pair with on a pizza, artichokes aren't a very favoured topping.
-Let's just say they aren't really appreciated on pizzas because of their strange and briny taste.
+Having a very distinct flavor and texture that can be difficult to pair with on a pizza, artichokes aren't a very favored topping.
+Let's just say they aren't really appreciated on pizzas because of their strange and briny taste that is hard to mesh well with others.

 8. Hot Peppers